-Ability to solve a puzzle quickly ensures that more miners will follow your block in the future => Majority of miners.
+The ability to solve a puzzle quickly ensures that more miners will follow your block in the future => Majority of miners.

-Can you explain Proof of Stake if possible?
+☐ Can you explain Proof of Stake, if possible?
 I've heard some crypto is embracing PoS to reduce computation expenditure.

-Stake = Investment Whoever owns the highest number of bitcoin wins the lottery.
+Stake = Investment

+Whoever owns the highest number of bitcoins wins the lottery.
 (Capitalism).
-No puzzle solving required.
+No puzzle-solving is required.
 Ether has recently adopted PoS.